-Shamans have been saying the same thing for thousands of years.
+Medicine people have been saying the same thing for thousands of years.
 Black Elk, the Sioux medicine man was quoted two hundred years before quantum physics, remarking that “we are all one” and that all things are part of the whole, the “sacred hoop” of life.
-This is a point that all shamans make that we are all connected and we can shape the world we live in to create any reality we want.
+This is a point that all medicine people make that we are all connected and we can shape the world we live in to create any reality we want.
 The Shuar people of the Columbian Amazon have an expression, “The world is as you dream It,”.

-The most important thing to remember here is that shamans are human beings, they are regular people just like me and you.
+The most important thing to remember here is that these people responsible for such divination work are human beings, they are regular people just like me and you.
 They eat food, they use the bathroom, they have emotions and an ego just like me and you too.
 Through their gifts and training they should have learnt to get rid off their ego, certain trains of thought which will then lead them to a balanced state from which they are able to live and work from.

-The shaman’s connection with the spirit world gives them access to knowledge and energy that other people don’t always have.
-This knowledge and energy they have access to can help to heal and transform people and the world around them however… the role of the shaman is one that serves as a bridge from the spirit world to the everyday world.
+The smedicine persons connection with the spirit world gives them access to knowledge and energy that other people don’t always have.
+This knowledge and energy they have access to can help to heal and transform people and the world around them however… the role of the medicine person is one that serves as a bridge from the spirit world to the everyday world.
 That means that they need to stay connected to the everyday world and not become evolved to the point of being unable to function in the everyday world.
 If they can’t do this, they can’t be a bridge between both worlds.
-The shaman always needs to have one foot firmly planted on the earth.
+The medicine person always needs to have one foot firmly planted on the earth.

-As a result, a shaman healer will often have many experiences of suffering or difficulties through his or her life… These trials are considered sacred teachings that help keep a shaman open, and humble, grateful and compassionate.
+As a result, a medicine person / healer will often have many experiences of suffering or difficulties through his or her life… These trials are considered sacred teachings that help keep a themaware, open, humble, grateful and compassionate.
 (Obviously, these things happen to everyone.
-However, shamans will often find themselves in learning periods where they receive the message that the trials are required for their growth.)
+However, medicine people will often find themselves in learning periods where they receive the message that the trials are required for their growth).

-Even when there are no difficulties in their life, a shamanic practitioner must monitor his or her inner state.
+Even when there are no difficulties in their life, a practitioner must monitor his or her inner state.
 They must watch to make sure that their ego is in balance.
-If a shaman starts to think that they are the reason the healing is so powerful, instead of the spirits, that is an imbalance.
-The shaman must do the self-growth work of examining any issues that are causing an imbalance.
+If a medicine person starts to think that they are the reason the healing is so powerful, instead of the spirits, that is an imbalance.
+The medicine person must do the self-growth work of examining any issues that are causing an imbalance.
 They must remember that the medicine is the true shaman and not them, they are merely a vessel and a bridge for the medicine to do its healing.

-Because of all these things, a perfectly good shaman can find him or herself in a period of time or a state where they are not in the best place or balance to help others.
-A self-aware shaman will stop offering healing during this time.
-Occasionally, a perfectly good shaman might not realise how out of balance he or she has become.
-A shaman who has not been trained about it, may not know how to be on the lookout for this.
+Because of all these things, a perfectly good medicine person can find him or herself in a period of time or a state where they are not in the best place or balance to help others.
+A self-aware medicine person will stop offering healing during this time.
+Occasionally, a perfectly good medicine person might not realise how out of balance he or she has become.
+A medicine person who has not been trained about it, may not know how to be on the lookout for this.

-It is also important for a good shaman to have their own time with and without the medicine to monitor their state and balance.
-Amazonian shamans should through their working lives do dietas.
-Dietas are when a shaman ingests over a period of time a specific plant which will give them certain insights into their state, they will also help to get rid of useless or negative energies that are stopping the shaman from being effective in ceremony or stopping the next physical and spiritual evolution of him or her.
-A dieta is usually performed in nature away from other influences such as people or electricity, sometimes even fire, as it is believed to take away the energy of a shaman through this period of time.
+It is also important for a good medicine person to have their own time with and without the medicine to monitor their state and balance.
+Amazonian medicine person should through their working lives do dietas.
+Dietas are when a person ingests over a period of time a specific plant which will give them certain insights into their state, they will also help to get rid of useless or negative energies that are stopping them from being effective in ceremony or stopping the next physical and spiritual evolution of him or her.
+A dieta is usually performed in nature away from other influences such as people or electricity, sometimes even fire, as it is believed to take away the energy of a medicine person through this period of time.
 A simple dieta can last from 10 days up to months or years depending on the evolution that is required.
-All plants will show the shaman a connection through to consciousness and through this, they will receive messages, knowledge, wisdom and gifts.
+All plants will show the medicine person a connection through to consciousness and through this, they will receive messages, knowledge, wisdom and gifts.

-Aside from the very human shaman, who might occasionally not be in the best place to help others.
-You might be wondering if there are shamans that are actually bad, and are willing to harm other people.
+Aside from the very human medicine person, who might occasionally not be in the best place to help others.
+You might be wondering if there are medicine people that are actually bad, and are willing to harm other people.

-The first thing to note is… yes there are, but remember, positive healing spirits will not help a shaman harm other people.
+The first thing to note is… yes there are, but remember, positive healing spirits will not help a medicine person harm other people.

 However, there are people who make connections with the spirit world to do harm to others, or to take advantage of them.
 There are spirits that are not positive healing spirits, but ones who cause problems, or crave power.
-Shamans can work with these spirits and use them to gain power over others.
-A shaman will want and need such power also, this is usually their main goal so they are also usually manipulative and will use their manipulative ability to get you to trust them.
+Medicine people can work with these spirits and use them to gain power over others.
+A medicine person will want and need such power also, this is usually their main goal so they are also usually manipulative and will use their manipulative ability to get you to trust them.